Sunday School Lesson: An Angel Appears to Mary

 ——————————————————————————————————–

-Your assignment is to say to three people, “It’s a great day to be alive!
-Gimme five!” and give them each a high five.
+Your assignment is to say to two, or three, or more people, “It’s a great day to be alive!
+Gimme five!” and give them each a high-five.
 When you’ve completed your task, take the loop from your envelope and give it to your teacher.

 Congratulations on taking this risk!